Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Introduction

 \subsection{Outline}

 In Section~\ref{sec:prelims} we briefly recall key notions and notation.
-We then describe our Strong-Wolfe primal bounds in Section~\ref{sec:LGC} and present the Fractional Away-step Frank-Wolfe Algorithm in Section~\ref{sec:sharpAWF} along with the associated restart schemes in Section~\ref{sec:restart-schemes}.
-Section~\ref{sec:Holder} generalizes the analysis to H\"older smooth functions while Section~\ref{sec:Frac_Frank_Wolfe} investigates \eqref{eq:optim_problem} when the constraint set is not a polytope (see Section~\ref{ssec:strongly_convex_set}) and the optimum not necessarily on the boundary of the constraint set (see Section~\ref{ssec:optimum_interior}), which are known cases where additional structure on $f$ leads to accelerated convergence rates of the (vanilla) Frank-Wolfe algorithm.
-Finally Section~\ref{sec:uniformly_strongly_convex} provides a relaxation of the strong convexity of the set to uniform convexity that further leads to improved sub-linear rates in the analysis of the (vanilla) Frank-Wolfe algorithm.
+We then describe our strong Wolfe primal bounds in Section~\ref{sec:LGC} and present the Fractional Away-step Frank-Wolfe Algorithm in Section~\ref{sec:sharpAWF} along with the associated restart schemes in Section~\ref{sec:restart-schemes}.
+Section~\ref{sec:Holder} generalizes the analysis to H\"older smooth functions.
+Section~\ref{sec:Frac_Frank_Wolfe} investigates the cases where the constraint set is not a polytope or the optimum is not necessarily on the boundary of the constraint set.
+They are known cases where additional structure on $f$ leads to accelerated convergence rates of the (vanilla) Frank-Wolfe algorithm.